20kdc/funcWebWiki/README.md

 Bolting on a login system should be easy enough but there's no guarantees it'll be 100% secure, safe, etc.

-There are probably a _lot_ of scary bottlenecks in the code.
+There are probably a _lot_ of scary bottlenecks in the code, particularly due to how backlinks are recalculated whenever you ask for them (re-templating the entire wiki).

 ## Licensing